 Criminal Defense Domestic Violence FAQ’s

 What is domestic violence? – Domestic violence refers to abuse that is physical, sexual, and/or psychological in nature.
 Incidents of domestic violence usually take place within a family setting and can happen between spouses, boyfriends, girlfriends, siblings, and other close family members.
 Domestic abuse behaviors may include: sexual assault, physical assault, verbal threats, harassment, stalking, or manipulation.
+To discuss your rights, and how to protect them, you can email Ms. Landry and her staff here.
+In addition, you can listen to, and or download, her OC, CA Criminal Defense Attorney podcast episodes by clicking here.

 Is domestic violence a misdemeanor or felony? – Domestic violence is usually classified as a misdemeanor.
 However, domestic violence charges may be classified as a felony if the offender caused: injury to a minor, sexually assaulted the victim, sexually assaulted a minor, caused the victim bodily harm, has prior domestic violence convictions, or has prior criminal convictions.